 Fruit trees were another well-loved item we added.
 Each year we added more and tried to make sure it was something edible.

 Our current house does not have a large lot and what we have hasn’t been the best for growing plants in.
-We still make the best of it, but realizing our back half of our property used to be a road and now has a thin layer of dirt over it and our front yard is a giant hill has made us be creative.
-We’ve found container gardening to be perfect for the backyard.
+We still make the best of it, but realizing the back half of our property used to be a road and now has a thin layer of dirt over it and our front yard is a giant hill has made us be creative.
+We’ve found container gardening to be perfect way to gain some gardening space in our backyard.